cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 uses canonicalization might instead say that all tags that appear in a message must be retained regardless of whether they are optional.

+### Length-first map key ordering

+The core canonicalization requirements sort map keys in a different order from the one suggested by {{?RFC7049}}.
+Protocols that need to be compatible with {{?RFC7049}}'s order can instead be specified in terms of this specification's "length-first core canonicalization requirements":

+A CBOR encoding satisfies the "length-first core canonicalization requirements" if it satisfies the core canonicalization requirements except that the keys in every map MUST be sorted such that:

+1. If two keys have different lengths, the shorter one sorts earlier;
+1. If two keys have the same length, the one with the lower value in (byte-wise) lexical order sorts earlier.

+For example, under the length-first core canonicalization requirements, the following keys are sorted correctly:

+1. 10, encoded as 0x0a.
+1. -1, encoded as 0x20.
+1. false, encoded as 0xf4.
+1. 100, encoded as 0x1864.
+1. "z", encoded as 0x617a.
+1. \[-1], encoded as 0x8120.
+1. "aa", encoded as 0x626161.
+1. \[100], encoded as 0x811864.

 ## Strict Mode {#strict-mode}